kyverno/website/render/README.md

 To expose more data inside the generated policies markdown file, edit `template.go` file.

-For example, let's say you want to scrap a field called `version` and `label` from under annotations.
+For example, let's say you want to scrape a field called `version` and `label` from under annotations.
 If your policy yaml file looked like this:

 ```yaml
 <!-- somepolicy.yaml file -->